 Not only does this harm the page itself, but it does the same to your rankings as a whole.

-3. Avoid Redirecting Product Pages to your Homepage
+3. Redirecting Product Pages to your Homepage

 It sounds like a good idea, as it helps keep potential buyers on your site.
 However, it actually creates a frustrating experience for visitors as they’re unable to find the page they’re looking for (and typically don’t know the product is sold out).

 Subsequently, you chase these people away from your site, while also losing most of the benefit of external links to the product page.
+Instead, opt to redirect an out of stock product page to another similar product page or its relevant category collection page.

 Remember this: search engines try to avoid sending visitors to pages for products they can’t purchase.